Create, explore, and deploy automated machine learning experiments with Azure Machine Learning studio

-In this article, you learn how to create, run, and explore automated machine learning experiments in the Azure Machine Learning's workspace landing page without a single line of code.
+In this article, you learn how to create, explore, and deploy automated machine learning experiments in the Azure Machine Learning's workspace landing page without a single line of code.
 Automated machine learning automates the process of selecting the best algorithm to use for your specific data, so you can generate a machine learning model quickly.
 Learn more about automated machine learning.

 If you prefer a more code-based experience, you can also configure your automated machine learning experiments in Python with the Azure Machine Learning SDK.

 An Azure subscription.
 If you don’t have an Azure subscription, create a free account before you begin.
-Try the free or paid version of Azure Machine Learning service today.
+Try the free or paid version of Azure Machine Learning today.

 An Azure Machine Learning workspace with a type of Enterprise edition.
 See Create an Azure Machine Learning workspace.
 To upgrade an existing workspace to Enterprise edition, see Upgrade to Enterprise edition.

 Navigate to the left pane.
-Select Automated ML under the Authoring (Preview) section.
+Select Automated ML under the Authoring section.

-If this is your first time doing any experiments, you'll see the following:
+If this is your first time doing any experiments, you'll see the Get started screen.

-Otherwise, you will see your Automated machine learning dashboard with an overview of all of your automated machine learning experiments, including those created with the SDK.
+Otherwise, you'll see your Automated machine learning dashboard with an overview of all of your automated machine learning experiments, including those created with the SDK.
 Here you can filter and explore your runs by date, experiment name, and run status.

 Create and run experiment